1-davnor-1-people

 Fresh bananas remain as the chief export product of the city, ahead of other export goods like wood chips, veneer plywood, and wood lumber.

-talaingod native
+talaingod native tribe

 Ata-Manobo Tribe